PaulyBe/hairdresser_website/README.md

 # A hairdresser website

 A one page website for a hairdresser.
 Partly in German and with example texts.
+I removed private information.

 Built with Vite React mainly using TypeScript and Tailwind.